Trade & Industry

 The services industry is Austria's fastest growing industrial sector.
 About one sixth of Austria's three million wage and salary workforce is employed in the trade and industry sector, which contributes some 13% to the GDP.
 Tourism is the country's biggest foreign exchange earner and the fastest growing sector: 220,000 people in 40,000 tourist establishments generate 10% of Austria's economic output.
-In 2004 Austria logged some 117 million bednights.
-Europe's Deli Shop
+In 2012, Austria lodged some 131 million guests.

 Among the insiders of the wine business, and despite being only a small winegrowing country, Austria has gained an excellent reputation for producing some top-scoring wines.
 About 32,000 wineries produce an average of 2.5 million hectoliters of wine per year.
 Austrian wines are produced mostly from Riesling and Gruner Veltliner grapes but Sauvignon Blanc grapes are also used.
 It’s the whites, that get most of the attention, but the reds are also excellent.